LSSTDESC/NaMaster/doc/source/sample_simple.rst

-Example 1: simple pseudo-Cl computation
+Example 1: Simple pseudo-Cl computation
 =======================================

 This sample script shows the simplest way to compute the cross-power spectrum between two fields